erakai/Gester/README.md

 Gester is a creative collection of games utilizing an in-house gesture processing library that reads in webcam data to generate an approximation of your hand moving on a desk.

 Gester was created as an entry in the 36-hour Boilermake XI Hackathon.
-You can find the entry __here__.
+You can find the entry [here](https://devpost.com/software/gester-a-gesture-based-arcade-platform).

 Contributors:
 - Kai Tinkess